AtmosphericX/AtmosphericX/project/docs/pages/widgets/palette.md

 ## Global Parameters
 All `global` parameters are supported.
 Visit [Global Parameters](./index#global-parameters) to see a full list of all the global parameters.
 However `setElementThemed` is forced to `true`.
+This parameter cannot be changed via the URL and is always enabled.

 ## Local Parameters
 There are currently **NO** local parameters for this widget.